melissarogalski/Art-of-Gandhara/pages/conclusion.md

 Himanshu Prabha Ray (Editor): Buddhism and Gandara.
 An Archaeology of Museum Collections, 2019 (Archaeology and Religion in South Asia, Band 3).

+Jessie Pons.
+Gandharan art(s): methodologies and preliminary results of a stylistic analysis. in: The Geography of Gandharan Art.
+Oxford 2019.

 Karl Balthasar: Franziskanerkloster und Missionsmuseum zu Dorsten i.
 W., Druckerei des Provinzialates Düsseldorf, Düsseldorf 1921.

 Kurt A. Behrendt: The Art of Gandhara in the Metropolitan Museum of Art, Metropolitan Museum of Art, 2007.